centrifuge/fudge/README.md

 FUDGE - FUlly Decoupled Generic Environment

-!!
-NOTE:
+:warning: NOTE:

-!!
-Expect Breaking Changes
+:warning: Expect Breaking Changes

-!!
-Expect reaching not yet implemented errors during runtime, and various bugs during altering a chains state as interacting with the underlying db is complex.
+:warning: Expect reaching not yet implemented errors during runtime, and various bugs during altering a chains state as interacting with the underlying db is complex.
 Expect errors due to unwrapping where error handling should instead propagate errors.

 FUDGE provides a core lib for interacting with a substrate based blockchain database.
 This allows users to